core-wg/oscore/draft-ietf-core-object-security.md

    * If decryption succeeds, update the Replay Window, as described in {{sequence-numbers}}.

-7. Add decrypted options and payload to the decrypted request, processing the E options as described in ({{protected-fields}}).
+7. Add decrypted options and payload to the decrypted request, processing the E options as described in {{protected-fields}}.
 The Object-Security option is removed.

 8. The decrypted CoAP request is processed according to {{RFC7252}}